(Please note that seminar policies and notes on how work is graded, are only printed in the syllabus PDF).

 - The militarization or “securitization” of Social Science

-- “Soft power,” theory and/or practice
+- US “soft power,” theory and/or practice

-- The national security state
+- The national security state: US, Canada, or another NATO member state

-- Surveillance, foreign and domestic
+- Surveillance, foreign and domestic: US

 - Case studies, involving foreign intervention, such as: Somalia, Yemen, Pakistan, Afghanistan, Sudan, Libya, Haiti, Venezuela, Iran, Syria.